JohnSnowLabs/spark-nlp/docs/en/install.md

 #### Maven

-Spark NLP supports Scala 2.11.x if you are using Apache Spark 2.3.x or 2.4.x and Scala 2.12.x if you are using Apache Spark 3.0.x or 3.1.x.
+Spark NLP supports Scala 2.11.x if you are using Apache Spark 2.3.x or 2.4.x and Scala 2.12.x if you are using Apache Spark 3.0.x, 3.1.x, and 3.2.x versions.
 Our packages are deployed to Maven central.
 To add any of our packages as a dependency in your application you can follow these coordinates:

 **spark-nlp** on Apache Spark 3.0.x and 3.1.x: